wprichar/DevOPs-tooling/README.md

 ### Track and Plan

 Blue provides a planning tool in your DevOPs service.
-Select **TRACK & PLAN** at the tops of your DevOPS service.
+Select **TRACK & PLAN** at the top of your DevOPS service.

 for more see the docs -